isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 #### TX or RX only sockets

-If your use-case only requires sending or receiving it might be worthwhile to no instantiate some of the ring buffers.
+If your use-case only requires sending or receiving it might be worthwhile to not instantiate some of the ring buffers.
 You can create a TX only socket by just creating the TX and COMPLETION ring buffers or a RX only socket by just creating the RX and FILL ring buffers.

 #### `XDP_USE_NEED_WAKEUP`

 By default, drivers will pro-actively check the TX and FILL rings to see if work needs to be done.
-By setting the `XDP_USE_NEED_WAKEUP` flag while binding the socket you tell the driver to never pro-actively checks the ring buffers, rater the process is now responsible for triggering this via syscalls.
+By setting the `XDP_USE_NEED_WAKEUP` flag while binding the socket you tell the driver to never pro-actively check the ring buffers, rather the process is now responsible for triggering this via syscalls.

 When `XDP_USE_NEED_WAKEUP` is set, the consuming of the FILL ring buffer must be triggered by a `recvfrom` syscall like so: